Trekky12/life-tracking/README.md

 * install the required composer dependencies with ``composer install``
 * you can login with the default user ``admin`` and password ``admin``
 * create a cronjob which calls ``http://<your-domain>/cron`` every hour

+## Notes
+* when using push notifications PHP 7.1 with GMP is needed

 More information available on http://www.haegi.org